stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 Instead of manually installing Python on to your development systems, use tools that provide copies of Python on demand.
 This means that you can choose a Python version for each of your projects, and upgrade projects to new versions of Python later without interfering with other tools and projects that use Python.

 The official [Python Install Manager](https://docs.python.org/dev/using/windows.html) for Microsoft Windows does this.
 It supports multiple Python versions, and you can use the `py.exe` tool to choose which version of Python to run.

 Version manager tools like [pyenv](https://github.com/pyenv/pyenv) also allow you to switch between different versions of Python at will, as well as providing the defined version for each of your projects.
-I provide a separate [article on using version managers](https://www.stuartellis.name/articles/version-managers/).
+I provide a separate [article on using version managers](https://www.stuartellis.name/articles/version-managers/), such as [mise](https://www.stuartellis.name/articles/mise-en-place/).

-Modern [project development tools](#use-a-project-tool) like `uv` can install copies of Python as needed, in addition to their other features.
+In most cases, you should use a modern [project development tool](#use-a-project-tool) like `uv` for your work.
+These can install copies of Python as needed, in addition to their other features.
 They do this by using [standalone builds](https://github.com/astral-sh/python-build-standalone), which are modified versions of Python that are maintained by [Astral](https://astral.sh/), not the Python project.
 These standalone builds have [some limitations](https://gregoryszorc.com/docs/python-build-standalone/main/quirks.html) that are not present with other copies of Python.

 > If you use [Development Containers](https://containers.dev/) you define a complete environment for a software project, which means that the project will always have a separate installation of Python.
 Development containers are a feature of Visual Studio Code and Jetbrains IDEs.